![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 standard gangster shenanigans." ('Actor With Guitar' by Howard Thompson, The New York Times, July 4, 1958) Other

-(1979) was the story of a union leader with connections to the real
+(1979) was the story of the son of an union leader with connections to the real

 devil his due, Mr. Robbins may have wanted to write a bristling expose